 Y’know I jus’ ’bout had my fill

 (of Whitey on the moon)”

-The show “Lovecraft Country” did an excellent job of illustrating this poem.
-The poem played over a scene where the main character, ‘Tic,’ was shown attempting to sacrifice his life for nothing more than the advancement of a group of white wizards.
-This was the perfect illustration for Gil Scott-Heron’s words.
-“Whitey” is on the moon, but who put him there?
+The HBO show “Lovecraft Country” did an excellent job of illustrating this poem.
+The poem played over a scene where the main character, ‘Tic,’ was shown attempting to sacrifice his life for nothing more than the advancement of a group of Caucasian wizards paralleling the line, “Whitey” is on the moon, but who put him there?
 Who suffers for his progress?
 Who dies for it?
-It is fantastic that these advancements can be made, but what good are they if we still fail at home?
+It is fantastic that these advancements can be made, but what good are they if we still fail at home?”